qaware/qaware-blog-source/content/posts/java-service-queues.md

 of all these systems is an immense challenge.

 As site reliability engineer, I have frequently dealt with outages.
-Although there could be countless reasons for outages, one technical issue that I find particularly bothersome is *high load* in Java servcices and how to fall over safely.
+Although there could be countless reasons for outages, one technical issue that I find particularly bothersome is *high load* in Java services and how to fail over safely.
 Especially when there is no ressource shortage at all.

 This article is aimed at those who want to improve the reliability of their Java-based web application services and those interested in gaining insights into load testing their services.